Gads Hill Center: History

 In the spring of 1898, Gads Hill Social Settlement opened its doors in a former saloon in Pilsen near what is now Damen Avenue and 22nd Street.
 Leila Martin, a founder and the first director, was a recent widow at age 23.
 She had experienced hardship but also had a vision of a better world.
 Gads Hill soon became a settlement house dedicated to improving the entire community.

 As the 20th century began, Gads Hill's Lower West Side community was mostly populated by immigrants.
 Then they were Poles, Czechs, Italians, Germans and other ethnic groups.
 Once in Chicago, they faced lives of hardship and deprivation.
 Their backbreaking labor in factories, stockyards, and construction sites fueled the city's growth, its grand buildings and successful companies.
 But they came home to dark, crowded tenements.
 Their children went without food, without education, spending many hours in the gritty streets.

-Gads Hill offered a place where families could be safe and unified, children could grow healthy and strong, and parents could build for the future.
 Soon after opening its doors, Gads Hill offered kindergarten, singing groups, cooking classes, a savings bank with 350 depositors, sewing clubs, and activities for school-age boys and girls.

 Over the years, the Lower West Side community continued to evolve as new groups came seeking opportunity.
 The Lower West Side, particularly the Pilsen neighborhood, is now a center of Latino culture in Chicago.
 More than 87% of residents are of Latin American origin, predominantly Mexican.
-As the community changed, Gads Hill Center stood firm in its commitment to serve children and families in greatest need.

 At the turn of the 21st century, Gads Hill Center expanded services to other communities in need.
 In 2002, the Gads Hill Child Care Center opened its doors to serve the families of Chicago's North Lawndale neighborhood.